Insper/rl/docs/classes/02_bandit_problem/index.md

 # The Bandit Problem

+??? warning "Pre-work"
+    The pre-work for this class includes reading the pages from 25 until 36 of Sutton, R. S., & Barto, A. G. (2018).
+Reinforcement learning: An introduction.
+MIT press.

 The goal of this class is to introduce the **multi-armed bandit problem** as a fundamental model for **decision-making under uncertainty**, and to show how it captures the core ideas behind reinforcement learning.

 In this class, we aim to: